 - Exercise-based Recuperation – As the pain and swelling subside, non-invasive treatment will assist improve range of motion and strength.

-Warm up before any activity meeting or sport movement, including practise, by stretching progressively and slowly, holding each stretch to allow the muscle to react and protract.
+Warm-up before any activity meeting or sport movement, including practice, by stretching progressively and slowly, holding each stretch to allow the muscle to react and protract.

 A typical regimen of activities based on your age and activity level should be used to condition your muscles.